-As many of us around the world are staying home to reduce the spread of the new coronavirus, we’re focusing on simple acts of kindness that you can take in your home, school, and community.
+As many of us around the world are staying home to reduce the spread of the new coronavirus, we’re focusing on simple acts of kindness that you can take indoors to promote global connectivity.
 You don’t have to spend lots of money or make a grand gesture to have an impact.
 In fact, small and open-hearted deeds can often be the most meaningful.

-Remember to fit these small acts of kindness to the cultural norms and contexts of your present community.
-If you’re currently living abroad, consider how different communication styles or social values might change the recipient’s interpretation of your small act of kindness.
+Remember to align these small acts of kindness with WHO precautions.
+If you’re currently abroad, consider how different communication styles or social values might change the recipient’s interpretation of your small act of kindness.

 1. Prepare a meal for a friend or loved one